OpenBluetoothToolbox/SimpleBLE/README.rst

 License
 =======

-**Update (March 3rd, 2024):** The open-source terms have been clarified to ensure that no license conflicts occur when using SimpleBLE in derivative work of other open-source projects.

 Since February 15th 2024, SimpleBLE is now available under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.

-(More information on pricing and commercial terms of service will be available soon.)
+**More information on pricing and commercial terms of service will be available soon.**

 To enquire about a commercial license, please contact us at ``contact at simpleble dot org``.

 **NOTICE:** The following projects are allowed to use SimpleBLE under a GNU Lesser General Public License version 3 (LGPLv3), due to their past contributions: `BrainFlow`_, `InsideBlue`_, `NodeWebBluetooth`_.

-Likewise, if you are using SimpleBLE in an open-source project and would like to request an exception to the GPLv3 license, please reach out at ``contact at simpleble dot org``.
+Likewise, if you are using SimpleBLE in an open-source project and would like to request a free commercial license or if you have any other questions, please reach out at ``contact at simpleble dot org``.

 Licensing FAQ
 -------------